-It is the responsibility of every Member National Association to ensure compliance with the IIHF out-of-competition testing procedures, specifically including but not limited to ensuring its players compliance with the IIHF Registered Testing Pool and submitting to the IIHF valid and up to date whereabouts information upon request for national teams prior to any international competition.
-Any Member National Association or player who fails to submit valid whereabouts information will be subject to sanctions as specified in the IIHF Disciplinary Regulations.
+It is the responsibility of each player and each Member National Association to ensure compliance with the Registered Testing Pool and the IIHF Team Whereabouts Program.
+Any Member National Association or player who fails to submit valid whereabouts information will be subject to sanctions as specified in the IIHF Disciplinary Regulations or the IIHF Team Whereabouts Guidelines.

-- 7.1.1 All out-of-competition sample collection procedures shall follow the protocol set out in the WADA Code and the International Standards for Testing and Investigations in force at the time of thetesting. - 7.1.2 Except in exceptional circumstances, all out-of-competition testing shall be no advance notice. - 7.1.3 All players shall be subject to out-of-competition doping controls carried out by the IIHF or any third party authorized or appointed by the IIHF to do so. - 7.1.4 The effectiveness of out-of-competition testing relies greatly on the provision of proper player whereabouts information as provide by the teams or players prior to a competition, the players during their inclusion in the IIHF Registered Testing Pool or the National Anti-Doping Organization('s) throughout the year. - 7.1.5 Any anti-doping rule violation resulting from out-of-competition testing will be adjudicated in accordance with the IIHF Disciplinary Regulations.
+- 7.1.1 All out-of-competition sample collection procedures shall follow the protocol set out in the WADA Code and the International Standards for Testing and Investigations in force at the time of thetesting. - 7.1.2 Except in exceptional circumstances, all out-of-competition testing shall be no advance notice. - 7.1.3 All players shall be subject to out-of-competition doping controls carried out by the IIHF or any third party authorized or appointed by the IIHF to do so. - 7.1.4 The effectiveness of out-of-competition testing relies greatly on the provision of proper player whereabouts information as provided by the teams or players prior to a competition, the players during their inclusion in the IIHF Registered Testing Pool or the National Anti-Doping Organization('s) throughout the year. - 7.1.5 Any anti-doping rule violation resulting from out-of-competition testing will be adjudicated in accordance with the IIHF Disciplinary Code.

-7.2 Testing Pools and it's criteria
+7.2 IIHF out-of-competition testing Program and it's criteria

-The IIHF shall establish an out-of-competition program according to the WADA International Standard for Testing and Investigation (ISTI).
+The IIHF shall establish an out-of-competition testing program according to the WADA International Standard for Testing and Investigation (ISTI).

-Testing Pools shall include athletes and teams under the IIHF jurisdiction and comply with the IIHF whereabouts requirements.
-The respective criteria on which athletes or teams are selected are outlined in a separate document, which could change from season to season based on the most current findings and risk regarding doping.
-Athletes or teams shall be notified through their National Federations before they are included in the Testing Pool and when they are removed from it.
+The IIHF out-of-competition testing Program shall include players and teams under the IIHF jurisdiction and comply with the IIHF whereabouts requirements.
+The respective criteria on which players or teams are selected are outlined in a separate document, which could change from season to season based on the most current findings and risk regarding doping.
+Players or teams shall be notified directly or through their National Federations before they are included in the out-of-competition testing Program and when they are removed from it.

-IIHF Registered Testing Pool ("RTP") shall be considered a pool of Players whose entry into the Pool is based on their success and their individual or collective behaviour in relation to doping.
+7.2.1 IIHF Registered Testing Pool shall be considered a pool of Players whose entry into the Pool is chosen by the IIHF Office.
 Players entered into the IIHF RTP will be required to provide up to date whereabouts information to the IIHF for each quarter period via ADAMS for the purpose of No Advance Notice Out-Of-Competition Testing.
-Such whereabouts information shall include one specific 60-minute time slot between 5:00 - 23:00 (11 pm) each day where the Player will be available and accessible for Testing at a specific location.
+Such whereabouts information shall include one specific 60-minute time slot between 5:00 - 23:00 (5 am - 11 pm) each day where the Player will be available and accessible for Testing at a specific location.